Enjoy a fun Hocus Pocus charcuterie board for breakfast! This simple and delicious board features pancake versions of the Sanderson Sisters.

-This Hocus Pocus board consists of breakfast items.
-A breakfast board is more popular with my children than typical charcuterie.
+This Hocus Pocus themed charcuterie board consists of breakfast food items.
+A breakfast board is more popular with my children than a typical charcuterie.
 Breakfast items also tend to be less expensive.
 And simple to prepare.

 What You Need to Make this Breakfast Board

 - 20 Mini Pancakes

 Mornings are hectic in my house, so I typically don’t have much time to prepare breakfast.
 I kept this Sanderson sister pancake board simple using Eggo frozen mini pancakes.
 The pancakes come in a box of 40 and only take 5 minutes to prepare in the oven.
 Just pop them in the oven, and then arrange them on the board.
 It’s so easy!

 Try making a few other fun Halloween-themed snacks to go with your Hocus Pocus board!